PierfrancescoSoffritti/android-youtube-player/README.md

 youtubePlayerView.getPlayerUiController();
 ```

+`PlayerUiController` offers a lot of method to control the UI, only a few of them are presented in the following sections.

 ### Show video title
-Due to changes to the IFrame API, the web player will always show the title of the video.
+Due to changes to the IFrame API, the web-based IFrame player will always show the title of the video.

-Nevertheless, the `PlayerUiController` exposes a method called `setVideoTitle(String videoTitle)` that can be used to set the title on the Android side (unfortunately setting this title won't remove the title from the Webview).
+Nevertheless, the `PlayerUiController` exposes a method called `setVideoTitle(String videoTitle)` that can be used to set the title on the Android side (unfortunately setting this title won't remove the title from the WebView).

-The library doesn't know the title of the videos it plays.
-Therefore, if you want to use this method to set the real title of the video, you need to find it first.
-The best way to do that is by using the [YouTube Data API](https://developers.google.com/youtube/v3/docs/)  to fetch the video title from the video id.

-You can see an example in the method `setVideoTitle(PlayerUiController playerUiController, String videoId)` from the [sample app](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/examples/basicExample/BasicExampleActivity.java#L177).

 ### Live videos
-If you want to play live videos you must setup the UI accordingly, by calling this method
+If you want to play live videos you must setup the UI accordingly, by calling this method.

 ```java
 PlayerUiController.enableLiveVideoUi(boolean enable);
 ```

-Unfortunately there is no way for the player to automatically know if it is playing a live video or not, therefore is up to the developer to change the UI accordingly.
+Unfortunately there is no way for the player to automatically know if it is playing a live video or not, therefore is up to the developer to change the UI.

+You can obtain the same result by setting the xml attribute `app:enableLiveVideoUi="true"` of `YouTubePlayerView`.

 ### Custom actions
 You can set custom actions on the right and left side of the Play/Pause button of the player